-As was the case in 2018, HUD Field Offices will review and approve 5-Year Action Plans in EPIC following their normal review protocol, with several additional key factors considered.
-In addition to the review practices currently in place, Field Offices will review the appropriateness of estimated grant amounts under the guidance provided in PIH Notice 2016-21 and verify compliance with requirements that Work Activities pertain to a single development (if applicable), projected funding year, and BLI.
-Once the Field Office Director has approved a 5-Year Action Plan in EPIC, the plan will become unlocked.
-The PHA may then continue to modify the plan to reflect changing circumstances and decisions; while many modifications, such as adjusting estimated amounts, do not require additional Field Office approval, other changes, such as the addition of new work activities, will require FO review and approval in EPIC.
+As was the case in 2019, HUD Field Offices will review and approve CFP 5-Year Action Plans in EPIC following their normal review protocol.
+In addition to the review practices currently in place, FOs will review the appropriateness of estimated grant amounts and work activities pursuant to the guidance provided in PIH Notice 2016-21.
+Once the Field Office Director has approved a CFP 5-Year Action Plan in EPIC, the PHA may then continue to modify the plan to reflect changing circumstances and decisions.
+While many modifications, such as adjusting estimated amounts, do not require additional FO approval, other changes, such as the addition of new work activities, will require FO review and approval in EPIC.